tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 ### 2. Building to a Smart Contract Specification : (15 min)

 Instructor will discuss the process of breaking down the elements of a smart contract specification, such as it's interface, and how to turn it into functioning code.
+The EIP provides an example interface file for testing the contract linked below.

 **Files:**